openframeworks/ofBook/20_intro_to_graphics/chapter.md

 Compile, run and we get a messy, box-shaped spread of random rectangles.
 Things are slowly becoming more interesting.
 But why didn't our code generate a circular spread?
 Since `xOffset` and `yOffset` could be any random values between `-40` and `40`, we were actually picking random locations from a rectangular region of space.
 We can imagine the boundaries of that region by thinking about what happens when `xOffset` and `yOffset` take on their most extreme values, i.e. (`xOffset`, `yOffset`) values of ('-40', '-40'), ('40', '-40'), ('40', '40'), ('-40', '40').

 To generate a circular spread, we need to introduce a tiny bit of mathematics.
 If we want to pick a random point that lives within a circle of a particular size, it helps to think in terms of angles.
 Imagine that we are at the center of a circle.
 If we rotate a random amount (let's call this the *polar angle*) and then move a random distance (let's call this the *polar radius*), we will end up in a random location within the circle (assuming we don't walk so far that we cross the boundary of our circle).
 What we have just done is define a point in space by a polar angle and a polar radius instead of using an x coordinate and a y coordinate.
-We have just begun to think think in terms of [polar coordinates](http://en.wikipedia.org/wiki/Polar_coordinate_system "Polar Coordinates Wiki").
+We have just thought about space in terms of [polar coordinates](http://en.wikipedia.org/wiki/Polar_coordinate_system "Polar Coordinates Wiki").
 (In contrast, remember that using x and y values to represent a point in space is called the [Cartesian coordinate system](http://en.wikipedia.org/wiki/Cartesian_coordinate_system "Cartesian coordinate system"]).)

 **[This could use a simple visual to show cartesian vs polar coords]**